lucidrains/magvit2-pytorch/README.md

 - <a href="https://stability.ai/">StabilityAI</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

+- <a href="https://github.com/LouisSerrano">Louis Serrano</a> for sharing some early initial runs, validating that the overall architecture converges with finite scalar quantization.

 ## Install

 ```bash